Palestinian law

 The scope of this article is to explain the legal history, context and development of law, the current fields of study of law in Palestinian ruled territory, as well as the state of lawlessness in those territories.
 It is also to discuss the domestic and international positions on which set of laws are controlling in Palestinian ruled territory today.
+The scope of this article does not include the legal status or framework of the Gaza Strip, nor individual legal cases and crimes.

 Terminology

 Due to the changing usages of the terms "Palestine" and "Palestinian" throughout history, the term may also be associated with regimes that are not associated with the Palestinian law of today.
 Examples include the discussion (in a reference work dating from 1906) of the Talmudic interpretation of laws from Palestine before 70 AD, also known as Halakha: "Those of the laws of Palestine that were extended after the Exile were originally enacted for the purpose of protecting the judicial administration and economic interests of Palestine, and with a view to encourage settlement there."
 Such references to ancient Palestinian law do not apply to the Palestinian legal situation since at least 1948.